VRGroupRWTH/cudaCompress/README.md

 EOF
 ```

-Dataset is expected to be either interleaved or not.
+The dataset is expected to be stored componentwise, not interleaved.
-If it is interleaved, the components are interpreted as "xyz, xyz, xyz, ...".
-Else, they are read as 3 concatenated datasets as "xxx..., yyy..., zzz...".
+I.e., the vectors `(x,y,z)` of a dataset should be saved as `xxx..., yyy..., zzz...` such that the components behave like concatenated scalar 4D datasets.

 # Original Readme